appellod/example-serverless-application/README.md

 using a single command.
 Documentation also requires that a user logs in to view the documentation, providing security for sensitive information.

+**Socket.IO Authentication and User-based Broadcasting** Users can connect to Socket.IO and authenticate their connection.
+This allows us to send them push notifications based on their identity.
+Supports multiple connection from a single user.

 **Easy Test Suite**
 Included test suite is ready to test any model or controller in your application.
 Tests are performed using Mocha.
 All database collections are cleared before